joshsoriano/bored-and-broke/documents/software design description/software_design_description_document.md

   * TitleContainer: holds the title of the page.
   * SingleActivityModal: (from above)
   * Activity: (from above)
+  * BioModal: Allows a first-time user to create their bio, which is editable from the settings page.
 * Methods:
   * render(): renders the final homepage consisting of the NavigationBar, HomepageSettings, TitleContainer, and many SingleActivityModals.
 #### 6.3.1.15  Index